BibliothecaDAO/Frontinus-House-Docs/Proposal Framework/builder-proposal-framework.md

 Introduction video link (optional):

 ### Project Detail
 **Please give a detail of what you wish to build.
 Please give an overview of the project and its nuances.
 This is where you wish to give detail about why this project should be chosen for a grant.
-A few possible points to use**
+A few example comments below:**

 -  What is the name of the project
 -  What is it based upon (If the are any examples of similar projects)